-$^{^{\}rm 23}$ ENV-2024-CHC-29 Oceana Gold, ENV-2024-CHC-26 Forest & Bird

-24 ENV-2024-CHC-24 Aurora Energy Limited, Waitaki Limited, PowerNet Limited
+ENV-2024-CHC-29 Oceana Gold, ENV-2024-CHC-26 Forest & Bird ENV-2024-CHC-24 Aurora Energy Limited, Waitaki Limited, PowerNet Limited

-Term Definition an significant natural area unless or until a suitably qualified ecologist engaged by the relevant local authority determines that it is not an area of significant indigenous vegetation or significant habitat of indigenous fauna.
+Term Definition and where the assets are difficult to replace in the event of failure.
+Significant natural area 29 has the same meaning as in the Interpretation section of the National Policy Statement for Indigenous Biodiversity 2023 (except that a reference to Appendix 2 rather than Appendix 1) as set out below: means: (a) any area that, after the commencement date, is notified or included in a district plan as an SNA following an assessment of the area in accordance with Appendix 2; and (b) any area that, on the commencement date, is already identified in a policy statement or plan as an area of significant indigenous vegetation or significant habitat of indigenous fauna (regardless of how it is described); in which case it remains as a significant natural area unless or until a suitably qualified ecologist engaged by the relevant local authority determines that it is not an area of significant indigenous vegetation or significant habitat of indigenous fauna.
 Ski area infrastructure has the same meaning as in the clause 3.21(1) of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) infrastructure necessary for the operation of a ski area and includes: transport mechanisms (such as aerial and surface lifts, roads, and tracks); facilities for the loading or unloading of passengers or goods; facilities or systems for water, sewerage, electricity, and gas; communications networks; and snowmaking and snow safety systems Small and community scale distributed electricity generation has the same meaning as in the Interpretation section of the National Policy Statement for Renewable Electricity Generation 2011 (as set out in the box below) means renewable electricity generation for the purpose of using electricity on a particular site, or supplying an immediate community, or connecting into the distribution network Social and cultural buildings For the purposes of the consequence table within APP6, these are buildings that are of social and cultural importance.
-These include: (a) Places of worship; (b) Museums; (c) Art galleries; (d) Marae; and (e) Educational facilities Solid fuel has the same meaning as in regulation 3 of the Resource Management (National Environmental Standards for Air Quality) Regulations 2004 (as set out in the box below) means a solid substance that releases useable energy when burnt (for example, wood and coal) Specified highly mobile fauna has the same meaning as in the Interpretation in the National Policy Statement for Indigenous Biodiversity 2023, except that reference to Appendix 2 is amended to APP12 (as set out in the box below): means the Threatened or At Risk species of highly mobile fauna that are identified in APP12.
+These include: (a) Places of worship; (b) Museums; (c) Art galleries; (d) Marae; and (e) Educational facilities